caheredia/caheredia.github.io/ab/q3-Copy1.md

 <h1>Table of Contents<span class="tocSkip"></span></h1>
 <div class="toc" style="margin-top: 1em;"><ul class="toc-item"><li><span><a href="#Introduction:-Split-Test-Analysis" data-toc-modified-id="Introduction:-Split-Test-Analysis-1"><span class="toc-item-num">1&nbsp;&nbsp;</span>Introduction: Split Test Analysis</a></span></li><li><span><a href="#Analysis" data-toc-modified-id="Analysis-2"><span class="toc-item-num">2&nbsp;&nbsp;</span>Analysis</a></span><ul class="toc-item"><li><span><a href="#Loading-data" data-toc-modified-id="Loading-data-2.1"><span class="toc-item-num">2.1&nbsp;&nbsp;</span>Loading data</a></span></li><li><span><a href="#What's-your-interpretation-of-these-results?" data-toc-modified-id="What's-your-interpretation-of-these-results?-2.2"><span class="toc-item-num">2.2&nbsp;&nbsp;</span>What's your interpretation of these results?</a></span></li><li><span><a href="#Calculating-A/B-Test-Sample-Size" data-toc-modified-id="Calculating-A/B-Test-Sample-Size-2.3"><span class="toc-item-num">2.3&nbsp;&nbsp;</span>Calculating A/B Test Sample Size</a></span></li><li><span><a href="#Models" data-toc-modified-id="Models-2.4"><span class="toc-item-num">2.4&nbsp;&nbsp;</span>Models</a></span><ul class="toc-item"><li><span><a href="#Determining-Variation-3-rate-with-Bayes-analysis" data-toc-modified-id="Determining-Variation-3-rate-with-Bayes-analysis-2.4.1"><span class="toc-item-num">2.4.1&nbsp;&nbsp;</span>Determining Variation 3 rate with Bayes analysis</a></span></li><li><span><a href="#Hierarchical-Model:--A/B-Test" data-toc-modified-id="Hierarchical-Model:--A/B-Test-2.4.2"><span class="toc-item-num">2.4.2&nbsp;&nbsp;</span>Hierarchical Model:  A/B Test</a></span></li></ul></li></ul></li><li><span><a href="#Summary" data-toc-modified-id="Summary-3"><span class="toc-item-num">3&nbsp;&nbsp;</span>Summary</a></span></li></ul></div>

+# Introduction: Split Test Analysis

+Often companies demand quick and effective methods for conducting market research.
+This type of research is necessary for testing customer reactions to visuals or campaigns.
+In this example, four treatments were applied to a website.
+The purpose was to increase sales quotes sent from clients to customers—conversion rates.
+This notebook analyzes which treatments generate the most activity.
+The activity is quantified with Bayesian A/B testing.
+Bayes inference has the advantage of generating credible intervals for each rate.
+Two sets of rates are calculated.
+One is considered the empirical rate, calculated by taking the ratio of views to conversions.
+The second rate, 'True rate', is calculated by pooling the data with a Bayes hierarchical model.
+When looking at the posterior distributions, the probability that Variation 3 gets more quotes than the Baseline is 98%.

+In summary, the data looks promising; however, the sample size needed for statistical significance is closer to 1000 views per variation.
+Given the number of views (approximately 600 per variation), a stronger rate of 9.66% is necessary for statistical significance.
+This discrepancy is reflected in the credible intervals for Variation 3 (p_3), [0.064, 0.108].
+With more data, this type of analysis can effectively inform a business decision.

 ```python
 import pandas as pd